reddogproductions/AzureDemoLab/labguide/Virtual Networking/network configuration.md

 following virtual networks are linked to the West Europe vWAN:

-- wvd vnet (session hosts)
+- AVD vnet (session hosts)
 - identity vnet (domain controller)
 - lab service vnet

 following virtual networks are linked to the North Europe vWAN

-- wvd vnet
+- AVD vnet

 Internet and internal connections are protected by the Azure Firewall and its FW policy.